ADVICE ON GOUT

 To help with winter pressures Seaside Medical Centre will be offering clinics on Tuesday evenings from 6.30pm-8.00pm starting on February 6th 2018.
 You can book an appointment with an Advanced Practitioner on the day should you require a routine appointment.

-CARE NAVIGATION AT YOUR GP PRACTICE FROM MAY
+CARE NAVIGATION AT YOUR GP PRACTICE.
+STARTING WEDNESDAY 6TH MAY 2018!!!

 WE AREN'T BEING NOSEY!